rubixchain/learn/docs/xell-wallet/backup-restore.md

 1. **Store the Mnemonic Phrase:**
 - Write it on paper and Store in a secure location.
 - store as encrypted file, if you are storing the digital copy of the encrypted file.
-- Consider splitting the phrase across multiple locations using Shamir’s Secret Sharing (SLIP39) for added security.
+- Consider splitting the phrase across multiple locations using Shamir's Secret Sharing (SLIP39) for added security.

 **Warning:** Do not store your mnemonic digitally unless encrypted.